 This post will walk you through 6 solid Hivebrite alternatives and give you ideas for the best place for your community, whether it’s a group of friends, alumni, a corporate community, or something else.

 If you want more support in building your online community, come join OUR Mighty Community for free and meet other new and established community owners!
 We’d love to meet you.
 Join for free!

 In this article…

-Mighty Networks also gives you a ton of monetization options, since you can create subgroups and charge for them (e.g. a mastermind or private coaching group), build and sell immersive online courses (either asynchronous or synchronous), and choose options for membership fees.
-You don’t need thousands of members to create a full-time income either; many creators have replaced their day job with a small, tight-knit community.
+Mighty also gives you a ton of monetization options, since you can charge for community membership, or to individual Spaces.
+This makes it perfect for monetizing with whatever features you need (e.g. a mastermind or private coaching group), build and sell immersive online courses (either asynchronous or synchronous), and choose options for membership fees.

 - Tons of engagement features like live streaming, polls, Q&A, & group chats